Webinar: Forget Silos, Think Jigsaws

 11am, Thursday 6 April 2023

-Like many work programmes, the Wellington Regional Leadership Committee’s work programme exists within a complex system of interrelated issues and stakeholders, including iwi, councils, government ministers, central government agencies, businesses, communities and more.
-How do we make this work effectively, efficiently, collectively, to deliver impact?
+Like many work programmes, The Wellington Regional Leadership Committee’s work programme exists within a complex system of interrelated issues and stakeholders.
+How do we make this work effectively, collectively, to deliver impact?

-Our communities are jigsaws rather than siloes, and the better each piece understands its purpose (Why, How and What) and connections with the pieces around it, the stronger the individual piece and overall picture.
+This webinar by Ian Leader (www.dottwodot.co.nz) speaks to a holistic framing of our communities as jigsaws rather than siloes, and with theory and real life examples, he proves that, the better each piece understands its purpose (Why, How and What) and connections with the pieces around it, the stronger the individual piece and overall picture.

 Recent events have highlighted how quickly everything we thought we understood about our neighbourhood, part of the world, place of work, etc can change.